Targeted Approach for Tackling Sjögren’s

 A sample from the salivary glands of a woman with Sjögren’s syndrome shows high levels of BMP6 (green), a protein that may contribute to defects in the glands’ normal workings. | Credit: Hongen Yin

-Sjögren’s syndrome is an autoimmune disorder in which immune cells mistakenly attack and damage cells in the glands that produce tears and saliva.
+Sjögren’s is an autoimmune disorder in which immune cells mistakenly attack and damage cells in the glands that produce tears and saliva.
 As a result, the glands become inflamed and produce less fluid, leading to symptoms of dryness in the eyes and mouth.
 For people with the condition, dry mouth affects taste, makes chewing and swallowing more difficult, and increases the risk for cavities, tooth loss, and oral infections.
-Sjögren’s syndrome affects 2 million to 4 million people in the United States, most of them women.
+Sjögren’s affects 2 million to 4 million people in the United States, most of them women.

-NIDCR scientists report in a recent study that they could restore salivary gland function and reduce inflammation in animal models of Sjögren’s syndrome by interfering with the activity of a protein called bone morphogenetic protein 6 (BMP6).
+NIDCR scientists report in a recent study that they could restore salivary gland function and reduce inflammation in animal models of Sjögren’s by interfering with the activity of a protein called bone morphogenetic protein 6 (BMP6).
 The findings point to BMP6 as one possible driver of salivary gland dysfunction in Sjögren’s syndrome and suggest it might be explored as a therapeutic target in patients.

-In the new study, John Chiorini, PhD, and first author Hongen Yin, MD, PhD, and their colleagues evaluated salivary gland tissue from 79 female patients with Sjögren’s syndrome and found that more than half of them had elevated levels of BMP6 protein in their salivary glands.
+In the new study, John Chiorini, PhD, and first author Hongen Yin, MD, PhD, and their colleagues evaluated salivary gland tissue from 79 female patients with Sjögren’s and found that more than half of them had elevated levels of BMP6 protein in their salivary glands.
 BMP6 is a signaling molecule that triggers production of proteins involved in a wide range of processes, including bone growth, iron regulation, ovulation, and immunity.
 In patients with elevated salivary gland BMP6, higher levels of the protein were correlated with lower rates of saliva flow and, marginally, increased inflammation.
 These findings—along with earlier reports that overproduction of BMP6 in mice led to Sjögren’s-like symptoms—suggested that BMP6 is associated with Sjögren’s syndrome development, says Yin.

 Reference